tiger8/tiger8-commonjs/README.md

 **OK.
 Here's the deal. ** [Tony Lukasavage](https://github.com/tonylukasavage "Tony Lukasavage") wrote an awesome commonjs module, [ti-commonjs](https://github.com/tonylukasavage/ti-commonjs "ti-commonjs"), for implementing commonjs inside an Appcelerator Titanium application.
 There are only two changes to his module:

-1. The module is split into two different modules:
+1. In order to work with the [tiger8](https://github.com/tiger8/tiger8 "tiger8") framework, we needed to control when this code was run and so the module was split into two different packages:
-	- [genesis-commonjs](https://github.com/tiger8/genesis-commonjs "genesis-commonjs") -- A [ti-genesis](https://github.com/tiger8/genesis "ti-genesis") module for executing compile time tasks that need to happen
+	- [genesis-commonjs](https://github.com/tiger8/genesis-commonjs "genesis-commonjs") -- A [ti-genesis](https://github.com/tiger8/genesis "ti-genesis") module for executing compile time tasks that need to happen.
 	- [tiger8-commonjs](https://github.com/tiger8/tiger8-commonjs "tiger8-commonjs") (this module) -- A [tiger8](https://github.com/tiger8/tiger8 "tiger8") module with the code used at runtime
 2. Some changes were made to the runtime code to get it to work with mobile web projects.